-Global Courier, Express and Parcel (CEP) Market Size, Share, Trends, COVID-19 Impact & Growth Forecast Report – Segmented By Business (Business to Consumer (B2C) and Business to Business (B2B)), Destination (International and Domestic), End-user (Wholesale and Retail Trade, Services, Construction, Manufacturing, and Utilities and Primary Industries), and Region (North America, Europe, Asia Pacific, Latin America, and Middle East & Africa) - Industry Analysis (2024 to 2029)
+Global Courier, Express and Parcel (CEP) Market Size, Share, Trends & Growth Forecast Report By Business Model (Business-to-Business (B2B) and Business-to-Consumer (B2C)), Destination (Domestic and International), and Region (North America, Europe, Asia Pacific, Latin America, and Middle East & Africa), Industry Analysis From 2024 to 2033

 ID: 11130